 LPA Webinars

-With the recent growth in online learning and ability to connect virtually, LPA offers members regular webinars, with diverse topics to support principals in their personal and professional wellbeing.
+With the recent growth in online learning and ability to connect virtually, LPA offers members regular webinars, with diverse topics to support principals in their professional development and growth.

 Upcoming Webinars

-Theme: Implementing whole-school approaches to supporting students' social-emotional learning and mental health - Partnering with mental health professionals to provide comprehensive services for students.
+Dr Michael Carr-Gregg, Implementing whole-school approaches to supporting students' social-emotional learning and mental health (2024)

 Michael is one of Australia's highest profile psychologists working in all forms of media.
 A successful author, speaker, broadcaster and mental health advocate, Michael works in private practice in Melbourne.
 Michael has been the recipient of a number of awards including the Australian Jaycees Outstanding Young Australian of the Year (1987), the New Zealand Commemoration Medal for Services to the Community (1990), and named Paul Harris Fellow by Rotary International in recognition of his work in the prevention of youth suicide (1997) and again in 2021.